Web26-veganmeats/BE/README.md

 **You do not need to have a registered account to see the the restaurant information.
 Please feel free to create an account so you can help make this application better by adding restaurant info, menu items and/or ratings to the restaurants.**

+**You can checkout our marketing page here: https://web26-veganmeats.github.io/Marketing-Page/**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.